Banno/ux-lint/README.md

 ux-lint [--fix] [--extend <optionsFile>] [<folder>]
 ```

-By default, ux-lint will lint the `src` folder and any JS files in the current working directory.
+By default, ux-lint will lint any JS files in the `src` folder (including subfolders) and the current working directory.
 Pass file or folder names as arguments to lint them instead.
 Non-files (e.g., folders, devices, sockets, etc.) are automatically ignored.

 If a `--fix` argument is specified, ux-lint will attempt to automatically fix any linting errors that it finds.